Does Wisconsin tax military retirement income?

 In this situation you have two options.
 You can file a Wisconsin Form 1 with a filing status of married filing separately.
 Under this option, you show only your income on the Form 1.
 However, your tax may be higher than if you filed as married filing jointly.

-If I am a Wisconsin resident in the armed forces, is my spouse also liable for Wisconsin income taxes?
-Or if I am a legal resident of another state stationed in Wisconsin on military orders, is my spouse liable for Wisconsin income taxes?
+If I am a Wisconsin resident in the armed forces or a legal resident of another state stationed in Wisconsin on military orders, is my spouse liable for Wisconsin income taxes?

 If your spouse is a legal resident of Wisconsin, he or she is liable for Wisconsin income taxes as any other resident, regardless of where he or she resides.